 - Nonspendable This classification includes amounts that cannot be spent because they are either (1) not in spendable form or (2) are legally or contractually required to be maintained intact.
-The School did not have any nonspendable resources as of June 30, 2020. - Restricted This classification includes amounts for which constraints have been placed on the use of the resources either (1) externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or (2) imposed by law through constitutional provisions or enabling legislation.
+The School did not have any nonspendable resources as of June 30, 2021. - Restricted This classification includes amounts for which constraints have been placed on the use of the resources either (1) externally imposed by creditors (such as through a debt covenant), grantors, contributors, or laws or regulations of other governments, or (2) imposed by law through constitutional provisions or enabling legislation.
 The School classifies unspent grant monies as being restricted because their use is restricted by donors.
-The School did not have any restricted resources as of June 30, 2020. - Committed This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal vote of the Board of Directors (the highest level of decision-making authority of the School).
+The School did not have any restricted resources as of June 30, 2021. - Committed This classification includes amounts that can be used only for specific purposes pursuant to constraints imposed by formal vote of the Board of Directors (the highest level of decision-making authority of the School).
 These amounts cannot be used for any other purpose unless the Board of Directors removes or changes the specified use by taking the same type of action (formal vote of the Board of Directors) that was employed when the funds were initially committed.
 This classification also includes contractual obligations to the extent that existing resources have been specifically committed for use in satisfying those contractual requirements.
-The School did not have any committed resources as of June 30, 2020. - Assigned This classification includes amounts that are constrained by the School's intent to be used for a specific purpose but are neither restricted nor committed.
+The School did not have any committed resources as of June 30, 2021. - Assigned This classification includes amounts that are constrained by the School's intent to be used for a specific purpose but are neither restricted nor committed.
 This intent can be expressed by the Board of Directors or through the Board of Directors delegating this responsibility to the Executive Director.
-The School did not have any assigned resources as of June 30, 2020.
+The School did not have any assigned resources as of June 30, 2021. - Unassigned This classification includes the residual fund balance for the General Fund.
+The unassigned classification would also include negative residual fund balances of any other Governmental Fund that cannot be eliminated by offsetting of assigned fund balance amounts.